adamsilver/fdpb/03-Book-A-Flight.md

 ![Image here](/etc/)

 Using a free search box is useful when searching a large amount of dynamic data, such as searching Amazon's[^2] product catalog.
-Airelines, however, usually have a finite set of destinations known in advance of the user searching.
+Airlines, however, fly to a finite set of destinations known in advance of the user searching.
 Letting users search unassisted like this could easily end up with a no results page due to typos or mismatched data.

 ### An autocomplete component

-Users need a control that let's users filter a long list of destinations quickly.
+Users need a control that lets users filter a long list of destinations quickly.
 Something that combines the flexibility of a text box with the assurance of a select box.
 This is known as an autocomplete.
-An autocomplete is also known by other names such as *type ahead*, *predictive search* or *combobox* but let's settle on *autocomplete* for communication purposes.
+An autocomplete is also known by other names such as *type ahead*, *predictive search* or *combobox*.

-Autocomplete controls work by suggesting, in this case, destinations, as the user starts typing.
-As suggestions appear, you can select one quikcly, automatically *completing* the field.
+Autocomplete controls work by suggesting options (destinations in this case) as the user starts typing.
+As suggestions appear, you can select one quickly, automatically *completing* the field.
 Hence the name.
 This saves users scrolling and can be designed to be forgiving of small typos.

 HTML5 introduced the `datalist` element which combines with a text box to create the desired behaviour.
 Unfortunately it's not ready for prime time due to its show stopping bugs[^3].
-If you're project has the advantage of being consumed to a specific modern bug-free browser that you can control, then this may still be a suitable option for you.
+In the unlikely event that your project is locked down to a specific (set of) browser(s) that don't suffer from the bugs, then this may still be a suitable option for you.

-For us, we've already defined our principles.
-We know we want to give users the best experience they can get no matter their browser choice or lack thereof.
+But having defined our design principles (at the beginning of the book), we'll want to give users the best experience possible, no matter their browser choice or lack thereof.
 A word of warning though, we're about to break new ground.
 Designing custom form components is hard work.
 Certainly orders of magnitude harder than simply using a native one.

-To help us through though, Steve Faulkner, accessibility expert has what he calls a *punch list*[^4].
+To help us through though, accessibility expert Steve Faulkner has what he calls a *punch list*[^4].
 Essentially a list of rules that any custom component should adhere to.
 In a short a custom component should:

 - Be focusable with the keyboard.
 - Be operable with the keyboard.